andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 ///////////////////////////////////////

 PREREQUISITES:
-Prerequisite before we run through the above project -- make sure you've setup the installation steps and downloaded the templates and emulator: https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-sdk-quickstart?view=azure-bot-service-4.0
+Prerequisite before we run through the above projects -- make sure you've done the installation, and downloaded the templates and emulator: https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-sdk-quickstart?view=azure-bot-service-4.0

 Also for the later AI projects (Reference03-ReferencesToImportantSamples) you'll want the Bot Builder CLI tools: